indrango/Image-Processing-with-Python/README.md

-# DSU - Image Processing with Python
+# Image Processing with Python

-In this repository contain several source code about DSU workshop.
+In this repository contain several source code about basic image processing with python.

 ## Installation